zew/go-questionnaire/README.md

 Inline block suffers from the disadvantage, that the white space between inline block elements subtracts from the total width.
-The column width computation must be based on a compromise slack of 97.5 percent.
+The column width computation must be based on a compromise slack of i.e. 97.5 percent.

 Stacking cells wit `float: left` takes away the nice vertical middle alignment of the cells.